Join My Metabolic Action Plan today!

 Quit being a YoYo dieter - learn real behaviour change

-May 27, 2020This is one of my favourite analogies.
-In my past life as a yo-yo dieter, I was like an out of control driver veering from one side of the road to the other.
-Driving steadfast to one side then spinning the steering wheel, overcorrecting and hurtling to the other side.
-Nearly crashing before overcorrecting, tires screeching, fishtailing my way to the other side.
+This is one of my favourite analogies.
+In my past life as a yo-yo dieter, I was like an out-of-control driver veering from one side of the road to the other.
+Driving steadfast to one side, then spinning the steering wheel, overcorrecting and hurtling to the other side.
+Nearly crashing before overcorrecting, tyres screeching, fishtailing my way to the other side.

-Once I got there, not straight away, but shortly after I’d go back to drinking wine every night, eating blocks of chocolate and my runners would gather dust in my wardrobe.
+Once I got there, not straight away, but shortly after, I’d go back to drinking wine every night, eating blocks of chocolate and my runners would gather dust in my wardrobe.

 The scales would be put away because I didn’t want to know that my current lifestyle could be doing me any harm or that my weight may be creeping (actually not creeping-rushing) back on.

-It got to the point where my friends would ask me, are you on a diet this week.
-If I said no then we’d be stuffing ourselves with biscuits, chocolate or lollies.
-I was either on a diet or on a bender.
+It got to the point where my friends would ask me, "Are you on a diet this week?"
+If I said no, then we’d be stuffing ourselves with biscuits, chocolate or lollies.If said yes, there would be little eye-roll and the "Come on -You've got live" comments

 Once I began my low-carb real food lifestyle, I experienced an immediate drop in hunger.
 The food was so delicious and filling that I actually left food on my plate.
 That was unheard of for me, especially if I was on a “diet”!